Agnese Allegrini

-Agnese Allegrini (born 3 July 1982, in Rome) is a badminton player from Italy.
+Agnese Allegrini (born 3 July 1982 in Rome) is a badminton player from Italy.

 Biography

 Allegrini played at the 2005 World Badminton Championships and reached the second round, where she lost to Eriko Hirose of Japan.

 She played at the 2008 Olympic Games in Beijing, where she lost in the first round to the Ukrainian player Larisa Griga.
-She was the first ever Italian badminton player to compete in Olympic Games.
+She was the first ever Italian badminton player to compete in the Olympic Games.